TeamEpochGithub/ZindiLacunaMalaria/README.md

 A technical report will be written and uploaded after the competition finale.

+## Overview and objectives

+The solution is intended to address malaria problems in Africa, to help doctors speed up infection diganoses, with minimal equipment, without having to independently look through a large amount of blood cell images themselves.
+The dataset provided by Zindi and the Lacuna Fund consist of roughly 3000 images of blood cells under a microscope.
+The objective of the competition is to draw bounding boxes around different objects, or classes in the image.
+These classes are: White Blood Cells (WBCs), Trophozoites, and Negative (NEG).

 ## Getting started

 This section contains the steps that need to be taken to get started with our project and fully reproduce our best